leoEspin/training-k8s-intro/README.md

 This repo contains content for [Aramse](http://aramse.io)'s _Introduction to Kubernetes/Docker_ training.

 ## Prerequisites
+- `git` (to clone this repo)
 - `docker`
 - `gcloud`
-- `git`

 ## Docker
-Navigate to the `example-apps/joker` directory of this repo, explore the `Dockerfile`, and build the container image for the joker application:
+Clone this repo, navigate to the `example-apps/joker` directory, and build the container image for the joker application:
 ```sh
 cd example-apps/joker
 docker build -t my-joker-app .